Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Ready to book?
 Start your search for cheap train tickets with us today.
 Keep reading for more information, including our timetable where you can view first and last train times, as well as tips on how to find cheap train tickets.

-Grenoble to Zell am See by train
+Trains to Zell am See from Grenoble

 First train